CSP® (Certified Speaking Professional™)

 Be Recognized at the Highest Level: Get Certified

-As a member of NSA, you can also start preparing for the CSP designation.
-Conferred by the National Speakers Association, the CSP is the speaking profession’s international measure of professional platform competence by which you become a Certified Speaking Professional.
+As a member of the National Speakers Association® (NSA), you can start preparing for the CSP® (Certified Speaking Professional™) designation.
+The CSP designation is conferred by the NSA.
+The CSP designation is the speaking profession’s highest earned international measure of professional platform competence.
 When you earn your CSP designation, meeting professionals looking to hire the best of the best will see your commitment to the profession, know you have top-notch speaking ability and a track record of professionalism and success.

-About 12 percent of the 5,000+ speakers worldwide, who belong to the 13 member associations of the Global Speakers Federation, currently hold this professional designation.
+Less than 12 percent of the 5,000+ speakers worldwide, who belong to the 14 member associations of the Global Speakers Federation (GSF), currently hold this professional designation.
 This means you’ll be recognized as one of the best in your field and set yourself apart for an even more successful speaking career.